TotoshaTosha/TotoshaTosha/README.md

 - 👋 Hi, I’m @TotoshaTosha
-- 👀 I’m interested in learn how to do websites and apps
+- 👀 I’m interested in learning algorithms and how to do apps
 - ☕ I’m currently learning Java!

 <!---